MicrosoftDocs/azure-stack-docs/azure-local/manage/health-alerts-via-azure-monitor-alerts.md

 This article describes how to use [Azure Monitor alerts](/azure/azure-monitor/alerts/alerts-overview) to proactively identify, notify, and respond to Azure Local health alerts.

-## About Azure Local health alerts integration with Azure Monitor
+## Azure Local health alerts integration with Azure Monitor

 The integration of Azure Monitor alerts with Azure Local enhances the health alerts capability of Azure Local.
 With this integration, any health alerts generated within your on-premises Azure Local system are automatically forwarded to Azure Monitor alerts.
 You can link these alerts with your automated incident management systems, ensuring timely and efficient responses.